Types of acne scars and its treatment

 - 3.6 Laser resurfacing

-Acne breakouts are common issues faced by teenagers to adults.
+Acne breakouts are common issues faced by teenagers and adults.
 Irrespective of your age, acne is bound to get you.
 What’s even more frustrating is when these leave behind marks of their deed.
-Acne scars are stubborn and refuse to leave easily.
-These also make our skin look dull and dark.
+Acne scars are stubborn and refuse to go quickly.
+They also make our skin look dull and dark.
 Acne scars are formed when acne penetrates deep into the skin and damages the underlying tissues.
-Scars leave behind a mark or a spot or even indentations.
+Scars leave behind a mark, a spot, or even indentations.

-While these aggravate the suffering and are a constant source of distress, the good news is acne scars can be treated using various procedures and home remedies.
-For some people, home remedies work effectively for stubborn scars, you’ll have to consult a dermatologist.
-Before leaving your house ensure you’ve your protective equipment in place.
+While these aggravate the suffering and are a constant source of distress, the good news is that acne scars can be treated using various procedures and home remedies.
+Home remedies work effectively for some people, but you’ll have to consult a dermatologist for stubborn scars.
+Before leaving your house, ensure your protective equipment is in place.

 Types of acne scars

-As mentioned before, acne scars are formed when the pimple penetrates deep into the skin hence damaging the tissues beneath it.
-Before you try to treat your scars, understand the type of scars you’ve.
+As mentioned, acne scars are formed when the pimple penetrates deep into the skin, damaging the tissues beneath it.
+Before you try to treat your scars, understand the type of scars you have.
 Each type of scar responds differently to a particular treatment.
-So before trying to treat your scar, understand the type of scar first.

 Read on to understand the type of acne scars